kkrueger-attunix/CosmosDB-GBB-Hackathon/challenges/Module5- Migrating Cassandra On-Prem Apps to CosmsoDB.md

 5. We can add “CassandraCSharpDriver” NuGet package to Shared project and server project.
 Both projects need this package.
 This package is used for creating connectivity between Blazor app and Cassandra.

 6. As I mentioned earlier, we will create an Address Book application.
 We can create AddressBook model class now.
-Please create a “Models” folder in the Shared project and create AddressBook class inside this folder.
+Please create a “Models” folder in the Shared project and create AddressBook class inside this folder

-Please copy below code and paste to a new class.
+* Please copy below code and paste to a new class.

+**AddressBook.cs**
 ```
-AddressBook.cs
 using Cassandra.Mapping.Attributes;

 namespace BlazorWithCassandraAddressBook.Shared.Models